mobifu1/Exchange_CSV/README.md

 # Exchange_CSV
-Convert an Input-File:csv to  an Output-File.csv from Script / Eclipse-Java ... is a Java-Tool for the Transformation of CSV-Files.
+Convert an Input-File.csv to  an Output-File.csv from Script / Eclipse-Java ... is a Java-Tool for the Transformation of CSV-Files.
 Limits:
 CSV-Lines=maximum 10000, CSV-Rows=maximum 100